Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell.
+I consider myself a web development enthusiast!

 I'm a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.